 BioInstrumentation is used to monitor biological systems and how they interact with their environment.
-Our research involves instrumenting the human fingernail with Fingernail Sensors, and using the blood flow under the fingernail as a measure of the force applied to the fingertip.
+Our research involves imaging the human finger nail, and using the blood flow under the fingernail as a measure of the force applied to the fingertip.

 BioInspiration uses biological inspiration for robotic applications.
 Our current research includes modeling the human hand tendons and creating an anatomically correct robotic hand for validation.
 We are also looking at controlling arrays of artificial muscles to create light weight and low profile actuators for use in robotics applications.